jeka-dev/jeka/docs/installation.md

 - Download latest JeKa distrib from [maven central](https://central.sonatype.com/artifact/dev.jeka/jeka-core/versions) and download file named *jeka-core-xxx-distrib.zip*.
-- Unzip the content of the zip file to an arbitrary directory
+- Unzip the content of the zip file and copy the content of 'bin' directory to an arbitrary directory ([USER HOME]/.jeka/bin for instance)
-- Add this directory to your path.
+- Add this directory to your PATH environment variable.

 ## Sanity check